What to expect in your newborn photography shoot

 When you book your session, I will hold a couple of tentative dates for your session around your due date, and when the little bundle of joy arrives, we will confirm a date & time once you are home from the hospital.
 Newborn photographs are best taken when your little one is under two weeks (typically 5 - 14 days old).
 Timing is important in these sessions - if the baby is older he or she may not be able to be positioned in the poses as easily.
 Sessions usually last approx 2 hours, allowing plenty of time for feeding and cuddles.
 I will usually start the session with baby on the posing beanbag; then bring the family in for group photos; and finishing with props of your choice.

-I have a relaxing studio full of all my photographic equipment and a beautiful selection of props and backdrops for you to choose from.
+I have a relaxing studio in Fitzroy full of all my photographic equipment and a beautiful selection of props and backdrops for you to choose from.
 So all you have to bring is yourselves!

 What to wear